 Great food deserves great wines so we ask a local wine expert to select wines of varying prices to match the evening’s menu and we sell them, plus local ciders, beers and juices, at our licensed bar.
 Scroll down to read what both chefs and diners thought of the overall village hall feast experience.

 In October, Feast with a Chef will be returning to Oxfordshire, where Ryan Simpson and Liam Trotman, chef-owners of Orwells (pictured above) will cook a four-course Harvest Feast.
 The gourmet feast, in the pretty village of Kirtlington six miles north of Oxford, will celebrate autumn’s wonderful larder, including vegetables from Orwells’ allotment.
-Ryan and Liam have become known for their planet-friendly approach to cooking – as you can see from the article on the home page – and have a 3-star rating from The Sustainable Restaurant Association.
+Ryan and Liam have become known for their planet-friendly approach to cooking – as you can see from the article on the home page.
 They’re particularly passionate about saving our bees, vital to pollinate our food crops, so the feast will include a special dessert using honey from the chefs’ beehives, as well as other apian surprises.
 During dinner the pair will outline why they believe it’s as important to deliver sustainability as delicious food.

-Ryan’s name may be familiar to some of you as former head chef at The Goose at Britwell Salome in Oxfordshire which won a Michelin star after just 18 months.
-He cut his culinary teeth in several three-Michelin-starred restaurants in France including the renowned Maison Troisgros.
 Ryan and Liam opened Orwells restaurant, inside an 18th-century pub, in 2010.
-It has been acclaimed by all the major guides, and was recently included in Tatler magazine’s Best of Britain restaurant selection.
-This autumn Ryan will be appearing on BBC One’s Yes Chef alongside previous Feast with a Chef chefs Nathan Outlaw and Matt Gillan, so he’s definitely a chef to watch!
+Critically acclaimed by all the major guides and reviewers (including Kathryn Flett in The Telegraph – see home page), it has just been named Restaurant of the Year by The Good Food Guide 2017.
+Later this month Ryan will also be appearing on BBC One’s Yes Chef alongside previous Feast with a Chef chefs Nathan Outlaw and Matt Gillan, so he’s definitely a chef to watch.

 cooked by Ryan Simpson & Liam Trotman